 If an inspection is considered necessary, a minimum of 24 hours notice will be given as required by Section 239 of the Housing Act 2004.
-This notice may be in writing, sent by e-mail or text message or verbally by telephone or in person.
+This notice may be in writing, sent by e-mail or text message or verbally by telephone.